How many investment property loans can you have in Texas?

 Questions I Get

-How many can I finance?
+How many investment property loans can I have?

 Schedule E shows losses.
 Am I denied?